 In 1995 ICF’s Creative Director David A Bailey curated the exhibition Mirage: Enigmas of Race, Difference & Desire at the ICA in collaboration with Iniva.
 This landmark project marked a moment of considering the importance of Franz Fanon and ways in which his writings on post-colonialism, identity, cinema and psychoanalysis intertwined with artistic practices and race.

-Research into the legacy of this project has been made possible with funding from the Arts Council England and part of that research involved a discussion event with artists from the original Mirage project and artists from subsequent generations, in order to reflect on the contemporary moment in relation to structural violence, de-colonising culture and relations, and the power of aesthetics and its explorations of complex formations of racial identities.
+Research into the legacy of this project has been made possible with funding from the Arts Council England and part of that research involved a discussion event held at Live Art Development Agency on 1 October 2015 with artists from the original Mirage project and artists from subsequent generations, in order to reflect on the contemporary moment in relation to structural violence, de-colonising culture and relations, and the power of aesthetics and its explorations of complex formations of racial identities.

 This became a timely opportunity to look back at Mirage and review the present and future conditions in relation to the thematic structure set up by the original project.